hackingScienceBridgeAcademy/bridge-academy/docs/marble_maze_project.md

 ```

 Where *x* and *y* is the position of the ball, and *red*, *green* and *blue* the
-color of the ball.
+colour of the ball.
 You can get the *x* and *y* positions of the ball using:

 ```python
 game.getBallX()
 game.getBallY()
 ```

 You'll have to use these functions within the *sense.set_pixel*.
-The color of the
+The colour of the
-ball is in the *game.ballColor* variable.
+ball is in the *game.ballColour* variable.
 For more information about how the function
 works, you can check the *Function Reference* document.

 After you've added all of this, all the stuff should be drawn on the scren if you